lineality/definition_behavior_studies/README.md

 The above areas are entwined, for example: they are entwined with articulation; without articulation, the others are sub-optimal.

-A Chemistry-Analogy for non-automatic equilibrium and a topology of equilibria in systems: Collaboration, project-management, productivity, coordinated decisions, and navigating system-spaces, project-spaces, and problem-spaces can be subject to default passive equilibria or can with investment and catalysts (and perhaps some luck and time) find non-passive equilibria.
-As we will see, the passive equilibria tend to be system collapse and dissolution, and the invested-in equilibria that must be worked-for include membrane and functionality formation and make productivity possible.
+As a Chemistry-Analogy for non-automatic equilibrium and a topology of equilibria in systems: Collaboration, project-management, productivity, coordinated decisions, and navigating system-spaces, project-spaces, and problem-spaces can be subject to default passive equilibria or they can, with investment and catalysts (and perhaps some luck and time), find different non-passive, non-default, equilibria.
+As we will see, the passive equilibria tend to be or lead to system collapse and dissolution of systems and definitions.
+The invested-in equilibria that must be worked-for include membrane and functionality formation and make productivity possible.

-(Projects and learning seem to be inherently related.)
+(Note: Projects and learning seem to be inherently related.)

 Warmup Brainstorm 1: concepts relating to improvement
 - naive positivism